dborth/snes9xgx/README.txt

 apps			Contains Homebrew Channel ready files
 				(see Homebrew Channel instructions below)

-executables		Contains Gamecube / Wii DOL files
-				(for loading from other methods)
+gamecube		Contains GameCube DOL file (not required for Wii)

 snes9x			Contains the directory structure required for storing
 				roms, saves, and cheats (see below)